What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-Common Questions and Answers
+Common Questions & Answers

-How can I tell whether my toilet is clogged?
+How do I know when my toilet is not functioning properly?

-What should I do if my bathroom is blocked?
+What should I do if my toilet is blocked?

-How can I stop my toilet from becoming blocked?
+Can I stop my toilet from becoming blocked?

-When should I call an experienced plumber about an unblocking toilet?
+When should I contact an experienced plumber to fix an unblocking toilet?

 Additional Information